 A spokesperson for Air India didn't respond to calls from The Wall Street Journal.
 Jet Airways and IndiGo did not respond to separate emails seeking comment.

 The U.S. Federal Aviation Administration, or FAA, downgraded India's aviation-safety ranking to Category 2 from Category 1 on Jan.
 31, citing inadequate oversight by local regulators.
-We present together with custom writing service people day-to-day.

 The decision comes after months of warnings by U.S. officials and despite last-minute efforts by the Indian government to beef up its force of inspectors.– It is an unusual public rebuke that effectively bars India's fast-growing airline industry from increasing service to American cities and could serve as a potentially significant economic setback for the country's airline business.